-During a wildfire, firefighters are forced to triage properties and typically will choose properties that are better prepared against wildfire - because they can be effectively protected.
+During a wildfire, firefighters are forced to triage properties and typically will choose properties better prepared against wildfire - because they can be effectively protected.

 To assist you in preparing your property, we created a self-inspection checklist.